luangjokaj/wordpressify/README.md

 //--------------------------------------------------------------------------------------------------
 ```

-- As you can see from the code below we have 2 different sets of plugins.
+As you can notice from the code below we have 2 different sets of plugins.
 One for the development environment (pluginsDev) and one for the production task (pluginsProd).

 **WRITING STYLES**

-- The starting point for styles is the file:
+The starting point for styles is the file:

 ```
 src/styles/styles.css
 ```

-- The template definitions are located here too.
+The template definitions are located here too.
 It is also where all other imports are included in the stylesheets.

 ```
 /*